ibm-cloud-docs/vpc/fl-analyze.md

 The `initiator_ip` in a flow log is defined to be the `source_ip` that appears in the first packet of its connection that reached the vNIC.
 At the implementation level, this packet is typically the one that causes the new connection to be added to the connection table.
 Similarly, the `target_ip` in the flow log is set to the `dest_ip` field in that same packet.

-If both the connection initiator vNIC and connection target vNIC enable flow logs, the initiator/target IP and ports fields are identical in the flow logs on both vNICs.
+If both the connection initiator vNIC and connection target vNIC enable flow logs, the initiator and target IP and ports fields are identical in the flow logs on both vNICs.
 {: note}

-**Example**: Consider a client sending an HTTP request to a web server.
+**Example**: Consider a client that is sending an HTTP request to a web server.
 The flow log for this HTTP request on the client-side vNIC has the client’s IP address as `initiator_ip`.
 The corresponding flow log on the server-side vNIC has the same `initiator_ip`.

 The `start_time` and `end_time` in a flow log reflects:

    * Capture time - The time that data path elements were queried for traffic counters.
    * Data path time - The time as maintained in the data path element itself.

 It's possible that the flow log does not reflect all traffic (for example, in the data path) between a flow log `start_time` and `end_time`.
-In other words, it might be that packets sent/received by the vNIC toward the end of the capture window are reflected only in a flow log with the later `start_time` window.
+In other words, it might be that packets sent and received by the vNIC toward the end of the capture window are reflected only in a flow log with the later `start_time` window.

 **Flow logs reflect actual traffic on connections**: If traffic does not occur on a connection in a capture window, no flow log appears for it in the COS object for that window.
-This means that the sequence of flow logs for a connection might be mapped to a sequence of non-consecutive COS objects.
+Meaning that the sequence of flow logs for a connection might be mapped to a sequence of non-consecutive COS objects.

 The flow logs array within an object does not need to be sorted in any specific order.
 {: note}